 The ICO is considering new rules for the member countries' submissions of data.
 Currently, countries submit data focused solely on production: kilograms, bags and beans.
-On September 25, IWCA was invited to present at a special meeting of the ICO Statistics Committee in Cote d'Ivoire.
+IWCA was invited to present at a special meeting of the ICO Statistics Committee in Cote d'Ivoire on September 25, 2017.
 The narration of IWCA's presentation to ICO members is available on the IWCA You Tube Channel.

 August 2017 IWCA Convention

 The August 2017 IWCA Convention in Puebla, Mexico included presentations from several leading research organizations in the panel titled, "Quantifying Women in Coffee: Who, Where, What?".
 Summaries are available below: